iihc2024/iihc2024.github.io/docs/Competition/adjudication.md

 | Method 6 | 68 | 29 | 41 | 55 | 10 | 5 |
 | Method 7 | 36 | 30 | 43 | 58 | 10 | 4 |

-The corresponding solutions ranking is this:
+Hence the corresponding solutions ranking is this:

 | Instance | 1 | 2 | 3 | 4 | 5 | 6 |
 |---|---|---|---|---|---|---|